 - The Locality Check feature of HDCP 2.2 can prohibit sharing the protected contents over long distance.

 In addition, both transmitters and receivers should be HDCP certified, so that users can avoid issues such as lower resolution formatting and playback errors.
-Allion is the only ATC can also perform the HDCP certification tests for HDMI, MHL, DisplayPort, and Wi-Fi Miracast specifications.
-Therefore, besides the localized service that can accelerate the testing process of your products, our engineering teams, specialized in different fields, can further provide interoperability and compatibility test/consulting, preventing the issues that might be caused by transmitting signals via various interfaces and devices.
+Allion is authoirzed to perform HDCP certification tests for HDMI(*), MHL, DisplayPort, and Wi-Fi Miracast specifications.
+Therefore, besides the localized service that can accelerate the testing process of your products, our engineering teams, specialized in different fields, can further provide interoperability and compatibility test/consulting, preventing the issues that might be caused by transmitting signals via various interfaces and devices. (*)As subcontractor of Sony ATC

 For further information regarding this program, please contact Allion at email@example.com for a prompt response.